La Riojana is a cooperative of small-scale grape farmers in northwest Argentina who also process, bottle and export their wine to Europe and the US.

 La Riojana produces around 50 million bottles (4 million cases) of wine a year, of which nearly 10 percent is certified organic.
 Over 50 percent of the wine is exported – among the 20 importing countries, the main markets are Europe, the US, Brazil and Canada.

 La Riojana produces a wide range of Fairtrade and organic certified wines from many different grape varieties.
 Its brands include Tilimuqui, Santa Florentina, Viñedos de la Poseda and Ecologica.
-It also supplies private label wines to leading retailers, including The Co-op’s range of five Fairtrade Argentinean wines.
+Read about La Riojana's partnership with National Co+op Grocers.

 La Riojana was Fairtrade certified in 2006.
 Fairtrade standards include a minimum price for grapes to cover average costs of sustainable production and an additional Fairtrade Premium to invest in business and community projects.